rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 Although you can install New Midtrans Payment App along with Old Midtrans Payment App, both apps will work on your Shopify store.
 But it is less recommended.
  -->

-We are further clarifying with the Shopify team, we’ll update the docs once we have further details.
 #### What will happen during the end of the transition period where the old integration method is deactivated?
 Anything else the store owner is required to do?
+The old one will be automatically deactivated from Shopify's platform side.
+We are further clarifying with the Shopify team, we’ll update the docs once we have further details.

 #### How can I integrate my store with the Midtrans Sandbox Environment?
 To integrate your store with the Midtrans Sandbox environment, you need to [enable test mode on Payments via Midtrans App, you can follow the step here](#test-transaction-with-sandbox-mode) to enable it.